Last Updated on82

 22. Owning a car is only for the wealthy in Singapore.
 The cost of buying and running a car is about 3 times the cost of what you would pay in Europe.
 The government discourages people from owning vehicles due to the lack of road space.

-23. 85% of housing is provided by the government’s housing corporation, and sold to citizens below market value.
+23. 85% of housing is provided by the government’s housing corporation, and sold below market value.

 24. Singapore is considered the most expensive city to live in, together with Paris and Hong Kong, according to The Economist Intelligence Unit.